DJShankyShoe/scythe/README.md

 ## Why create signatures from browser fingerprints

 ### Reduce False Positives
-Organisation has been mostly using only IP Addresses to deal with bad actors.
-Sometimes these information are not enough as these IP's could come from organisations, merchants, or any shared groups.
-These can largly affect customers when using single information like IP for blocks, challenges or rate-limiting.
-Thus to limit false positives, we can use broswer fingerprints to uniquely identify bad actors among actors for defensive measures without affecting customers and merchants.
+Organisations have been mostly using only IP Addresses to deal with bad actors.
+Sometimes this information is not enough as these IP's could come from organisations, merchants, or any shared groups.
+These can largely affect customers when using single information like IP for blocks, challenges or rate-limiting.
+Thus, to limit false positives, we can use browser fingerprints to uniquely identify bad actors among actors for defensive measures without affecting customers and merchants.

 ### Simplicity
-It is very easy to obtain broswer fingerprints using javascript or logs.
-It can be done in the background without affecting cusotmer's experience.
-This makes it simple for organisation to deploy tools for broswer fingerprinting.
+It is very easy to obtain browser fingerprints using JavaScript or logs.
+It can be done in the background without affecting the customer’s experience.
+This makes it simple for organisations to deploy tools for browser fingerprinting.

 ### High Redundancy
-Browser fingerprints can be broken down to other multiple information such as header, ip, hardware, canvas hash, etc. So even if 1 or more information is missing, a proper signature can still be crafted for various use cases and confidence levels.
+Browser fingerprints can be broken down to other multiple information such as header, IP, hardware, canvas hash, etc. So even if 1 or more information is missing, a proper signature can still be crafted for various use cases and confidence levels.

 ## Moving Forward
 - Using the created signature yara_block to create auto block